Bhajan Sopori

-Pandit Bhajan Sopori (22 June 1948 – 2 June 2022) was an Indian instrumentalist.
+Pandit Bhajan Sopori (22 June 1948 – 2 June 2022) was an Indian instrumentalist, musicologist, composer, and teacher.
 He was a player of the santoor, an ancient stringed musical instrument.

 Early life and family

 Sopori was born in Srinagar into a Kashmiri Pandit family to Shambhu Nath Sopori on 22 June 1948.
 Sopori hailed from Sopore in the Baramulla district of the Kashmir Valley and traced his lineage to ancient Santoor experts.
 He belonged to the Sufiana gharana of Indian classical music.
 His family has played santoor for over six generations.

 His first public performance was at a conference organised by Prayag Sangeet Samiti & the University of Allahabad when he was 10 years old.

 Career

 Sopori gave his first public performance in 1953, at the age of five.
 He learned western classical music from Washington University & Hindustani from his grandfather S.C.
 Sopori and father Shambhoo Nath.

 Sopori has taught music at Washington University, US.
 His performances have been broadcast in India and seen by both cultural associations there and by audiences in countries such as Belgium, Egypt, England, Germany, Norway, Syria and the USA.
-Sopori stated that "he worked with All India Radio in 1990, when he was transferred to Delhi." & that "no music was produced from the valley.
+Sopori stated that "he worked with All India Radio in 1990, when he was transferred to Delhi," and that "no music was produced from the valley.
 There was not even a tabla player to accompany him" when he returned.